drednout/inventory_service/README.md

 # inventory_service
-A small service for demonstrating Python 3.12 features
+A small service for comparing performance of different Python versions and for performance meetup demo.

 # Local development in Docker